Your opinion matters

 EvaluationKIT offers built-in reporting features that allow instructors and administrators to view results in reports, bar-charts, and even download the raw data files.
 Instructors and administrators can access results within a few clicks and view summary reports for the courses they teach or the areas they oversee.
 Pilot participants include Virtual College courses and classroom courses.

-Chairpersons, Directors, or NWSA Deans must complete an opt-in file and submit it by the deadline dates.
+Chairpersons, Directors, or NWSA Deans must complete an Template to Opt-In file (Excel document) and submit it by the deadline dates.

-Annual contract faculty who decide to opt-out of Online Student Feedback for Spring Term 2018 need to complete an opt-out form.
+Annual contract faculty who decide to opt-out of Online Student Feedback for Summer Term 2018 need to complete an opt-out form.
 Last day to submit is Friday, November 9, 2018

 Below is a list of the most frequently asked questions.
 Click or tap on a question to view the answer.

 Yes.
 Eligible courses that are offered less than four (4) weeks are excluded.
 Faculty teaching these courses need to participate in the paper-based administration.

 Yes.
 Students will begin receiving emails via their MyMDC account, which includes a unique link to the survey on the first day of the online administration period for their course(s).
 Depending on the term, email reminders are sent to the non-responders every three (3) days (Fall and Spring Terms) or every two (2) days (Summer Term).
 In addition, if the class is connected to Blackboard, the student logging into Blackboard receives a pop-up window with a message to complete their survey.
 Students can select the “Do It Later” button to complete the survey at a later time.

 Depending on the number of weeks in the term, the first day will be two weeks after the 'Last Day to Withdraw' date (16-week,14-week and 12-week terms), or one week after the 'Last Day to Withdraw' date (8-week terms), or three days after the 'Last Day to Withdraw' date (6-week terms).

 Note: Faculty may change this date to a later date.

 The last day of classes for the term.